tazadejava/mcgd-master-template/README.md

 # Master Template for Teaching MCGD - Game Development

+# How to use this template

+Simply download the repository.
+Most of the files are ready for use, but be sure to check out [Teaching Resources](https://minecraftgamedev.github.io/teach/) in order to complete the required components before this template can be used effectively.

 # Overview of files

 ChallengeWorldTemplates - world templates for each level